aeternity/Vanillae/docs/kek/README.md

 #### Pitfall: SHAKE-N versus SHA3-N

-Note that this pitfall only applies to the SHA-3 fixed-length hashing functions.
+Note that the padding and sha3-is-keccak-but-its-not pitfall only applies to the SHA-3 fixed-length hashing functions.
 These produce a fixed-length (say, 512 bit) hash.

 The SHAKE-N algorithms are sort of "arbitrary length SHA-3".
 So instead of producing 512 bits, you tell it how long the output length should be.
+The SHAKE-N algorithms have their own padding rule, and I don't believe they're affected by the padding thing.

 ```erlang
 %% From the "clear" version